bplaxco/next-task/README.md

 A token and JQL statement to select which tasks are in scope will be needed

+### Slack (Maybe)

+If all of the above end up being useful for me, I may round this out with the ability to connect to slack for pulling things from the save for later feature.

 ## Resetting the cache

 To remove the task cache run: